rxi/lovedos/doc/api.md

 `"color"`   | Draws opaque pixels using the `love.graphics.setColor()` color

 ##### love.graphics.getFont()
 Returns the current font.
-Returns nil if the default font is being used.

 ##### love.graphics.setFont([font])
 Sets the current font.
 If `font` is nil then the font is reset to the default.

 ##### love.graphics.getCanvas()
 Returns the current canvas.
-Returns nil if the default canvas is being used.

 ##### love.graphics.setCanvas([image])
 Sets the current canvas which all the draw operations will draw to.
 If the